 Payroll and Self-Employment Tax Information

-Payroll and self-employment taxes, which provide operating revenue for TriMet, are collected and administered by the Oregon Department of Revenue.
+Taxes that provide operating revenue for TriMet are administered and collected by the Oregon Department of Revenue.

-Effective January 1, 2014, the tax rate increased to 0.7237% ($7.237 per $1,000) of the wages paid by an employer and the net earnings from self-employment for services performed within the TriMet District boundary.
-Employers should apply the new rate with their reporting related to wages for the first quarter of 2014.
-Self-employed individuals should use the new rate when first reporting earnings for 2014.
+Effective January 1, 2018, the tax rate increased to 0.7537% of the wages paid by an employer and the net earnings from self-employment for services performed within the TriMet District boundary.
+Employers should apply the new rate with their reporting related to wages for the first quarter of 2018.
+Self-employed individuals should use the new rate when first reporting earnings for 2018.

 TriMet District boundary